How to Schedule An Email in Outlook

 Challenging for Large-Scale Campaigns

-Outlook works fine for scheduling individual emails or small-scale correspondence.
+Outlook works fine for scheduling individual emails or small-scale outreach.

-But if you're trying to manage a high-volume email outreach campaign with hundreds of recipients, Outlook quickly becomes messy.
+But if you're trying to manage a high-volume email outreach campaign with hundreds of recipients, Outlook quickly becomes a chaos.

 No Performance Tracking